tmdeptrai/AVLvsRedBlack/README.md

 mkdir -p debug/tree-rbt && cd debug/tree-rbt

 # 2. Run CMake to configure the build
-# (This assumes your CMakeLists.txt is in the src/tree-rbt directory)
 cmake ../../src/tree-rbt/ -DCMAKE_INSTALL_PREFIX=../tmp -DCMAKE_BUILD_TYPE=Debug

 # 3. Compile the code and return to home